MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-deploy-template-visual-studio.md

 # Deploy templates in Azure Stack using Visual Studio
 Use Visual Studio to deploy Azure Resource Manager templates to the Azure Stack POC.

-Before you begin, make sure you've [installed and connected] to Azure Stack(azure-stack-install-visual-studio.md)) with Visual Studio
+Before you begin, make sure you've [installed and connected](azure-stack-install-visual-studio.md) to Azure Stack with Visual Studio

 1. Open Visual Studio 2015.
 2. Click **File**, click **New**, and in the **New Project** dialog box click **Azure Resource Group**.